Let me shout at your screen for a sec…

 The Memory Palace technique—or what he calls “The Journey Method” in his book, is perhaps the most powerful thing you’re going to learn in this book.

-Other learning books with good reviews online:
+Other books on learning with best reviews online

 I made sure, though, that they were really about learning; how information sticks to our brains or how we can absorb information faster.